 The Outcomes - These explain the reasons for the regulatory scheme and what it is designed to achieve.
 They are derived from the regulatory objectives as defined in the LSA and the risks which must be managed if those objectives are to be achieved.
-They are not themselves mandatory rules, but they are factors which BSB regulated persons should have in mind when considering how the Core Duties, Conduct Rules or Qualification Rules (as appropriate) should be applied in particular circumstances.
-The Bar Standards Board will take into account whether or not an Outcome has, or might have, been adversely affected when considering how to respond to alleged breaches of the Core Duties, Conduct Rules or Qualification Rules.
+They are not themselves mandatory rules, but they are factors which BSB regulated persons or unregistered barristers should have in mind when considering how the Core Duties, Conduct Rules or Bar Qualification Rules (as appropriate) should be applied in particular circumstances.
+The Bar Standards Board will take into account whether or not an Outcome has, or might have, been adversely affected when considering how to respond to alleged breaches of the Core Duties, Conduct Rules or Bar Qualification Rules.

 The Rules – The Rules serve three purposes:

 The Conduct Rules supplement the Core Duties and are mandatory.
-Disciplinary proceedings may be taken against a BSB regulated person if the Bar Standards Board believes there has been a breach by that person of the Conduct Rules set out in Part 2 of this Handbook and that it would be in accordance with the Enforcement policy to take such action.
+Disciplinary proceedings may be taken against a BSB regulated person or unregistered barrister if the Bar Standards Board believes there has been a breach by that person of the Conduct Rules set out as applying to them in Part 2 of this Handbook and that it would be in accordance with the Enforcement policy to take such action.
 However, the Conduct Rules are not intended to be exhaustive.
 In any situation where no specific Rule applies, reference should be made to the Core Duties.
 In situations where specific Rules do apply, it is still necessary to consider the Core Duties, since compliance with the Rules, alone, will not necessarily be sufficient to comply with the Core Duties;

 Guidance serves a number of purposes: